emirakts0/Toyota-32Bit-POS-Project/README.md

 - **Docker**: Used to containerize the application for easy deployment and management.
 - **PostgreSQL**: Required with pre-configured language settings for storing and managing service records.
 - **Redis**: Used for temporarily storing products added to the bag and PDF files.
-A default setup is sufficient.
 - **RabbitMQ**: Used for messaging throughout the project.
-A default setup is sufficient.

-**_Note:_** PostgreSQL, Redis, and RabbitMQ configurations are provided on Docker hub : `emirakts`.

 <br>